guenterrote/NumPSLA/README.md

 will lead to 100 independent runs that collectively go to all nodes at level 11.
 The outputs in the files starting with `out` can then be aggregated into a single file with the python program `aggregate-reportfiles.py`.
 Beware that this feature does not work together with exclude-files.
-(But the program does not check this!)

 # Utility programs in Python